Sunbaoquan/Lite-FENet/README.md

 # Lite-FENet

-This is the official implementation of our paper [**Lite-FENet: Lightweight Multi-scale Feature Enrichment Network for Few-shot Segmentation**]().
+This is the official implementation of our paper [**Lite-FENet: Lightweight Multi-scale Feature Enrichment Network for Few-shot Segmentation**](), which has been published in Knowledge-Based System journal.

 ![image](https://github.com/Sunbaoquan/Lite-FENet/assets/43231851/c7a2b39c-9b4b-455a-b60c-373b64a1f04a)